-The “dateDifference” function is a powerful tool for when you need to calculate the difference between two dates.
-It gives you a reliable way to get the day and time difference between two dates, but also has also some things that you should be aware.
-Let’s dive into how it works, explore practical examples, and learn how to avoid common pitfalls.
+The "dateDifference" function is a powerful tool for when you need to calculate the difference between two dates.
+It gives you a reliable way to get the day and time difference between two dates, but it also has some things that you should be aware of.
+Let's dive into how it works, explore practical examples, and learn how to avoid common pitfalls.

 Where to find it?